iPad App for Field Service Team Eliminates Paper Work Orders and Enables Teams to Communicate in Real-Time.

 These must then be manually entered into their computer system and filed for years to come.

 If a customer cancels or reschedules on the day of their service, the dispatch team calls the assigned field tech directly, to convey the update.

 It is a non-stop, inefficient process that frustrates their employees.

 After an unsuccessful attempt to provide their field teams with laptops, the leadership team decided a mobile app would be far easier to carry, more reliable and faster to use.

 The field service company contacted Big Fish.
-Our experience creating iOS and Android applications for field teams made us an ideal fit for this project.
+Our experience designing and developing iOS and Android applications for field teams made us an ideal fit for this project.

 We designed the iPad app to open into a map view of the technician’s jobs for the day.
 He or she can toggle between a map and list view to see their jobs at a glance.

 Knowing the app needed room to grow, we centered the design around a visual navigation bar on the left side of the app.
 As new features are added, additional icons can be added.

 The iPad app design is simple and intuitive, a trademark of Big Fish apps.